prob140/prob140.github.io/tips.md

 The programming prerequisite is Data 8, nothing more.
 The code will not be long or complicated.
 But you'll have to figure out what to code and what its logic should be, based on the math.

-**The key to success in Prob 140 is math.** Students who have greater mathematical fluency have an easier time.
+**The key to success in Prob 140 is logical clarity and math.** Students who have greater mathematical fluency have an easier time.
 They can focus more on the probabilistic concepts because the math and hence the course takes them less time.

 Students don't always know what faculty mean by terms like "mathematical maturity" or "math fluency".
 I've tried to explain what I mean by math fluency in Prob 140 and Stat 134, the upper division probability courses that I have taught, [here](/fluency.md).
 You'll see that it's less about the set of results that you know and more about how you understand what you do know and how you approach math.